 To everyone struggling through making the decision of adoption, please let me tell you that genetics is not what makes a family.
 Love makes a family, and love makes this family.”

 This story was submitted to Love What Matters by Jenna Edwards of Jenna Layne Photography in Covington, Tennessee.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Subscribe to our free email newsletter, Living Better—your ultimate guide for actionable insights, evidence backed advice, and captivating personal stories, propelling you forward to living a more fulfilling life.

 Are you or someone you know looking to adopt?
 Please SHARE on Facebook to make them aware there is a community of support available.